Topics Map > Online Learning > Tools & Technology

-- Only five of the eight available advanced quiz question types can generate immediate feedback.
+- Only five of the eight available quiz question types can generate immediate feedback.
 These question types are single choice, multiple choice, ranking, matching, and fill in the blank.
-The three question types that cannot supply immediate feedback are short answer, long answer, and rating scale.

 Avoid these Pitfalls

-- Ensure the meeting polls/quizzes feature is enabled in the Zoom meeting settings prior to beginning the meeting.
+- Ensure the meeting polls/quizzes feature is enabled in the Zoom meeting settings prior to starting the meeting.
 Once it is enabled, you will see Polls/Quizzes as a separate Meetings tab.

 Poll and Quizzes Best Practices

 - Polls and quizzes should be only long enough to fulfill their purpose.
-In other words, keep them short and topical.
+Most polls and quizzes contain one question.

 - Keep the poll questions simple and correct sources of possible question misinterpretation.

-- Let students know how to interact with the polls or quizzes, whether or not their responses will be anonymous, how long they will have to complete it, and if you will share the poll results or correct quiz answers with them.
+- Let students know how to interact with the polls or quizzes, whether or not their responses will be anonymous to the host (always anonymous to other participants) how long they will have to complete it, and if you will share the poll results or correct quiz answers with them.

 - Prior to the meeting, determine the appropriate number of polls/quizzes and their placement throughout your meeting for maximum impact.